shibli786/bank_account_service/README.md

  transfer to saving account was doing opposite. what that mean is instead of deducting from checking and crediting to saving it was doing reverse

- there was on model validation
+ there was no model validation

  there was no transactional query